Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 If the patient encounters the disease at a later stage, complex treatment is used:

-• immunosuppressants (suppress the defense mechanisms of the immune system that attacks the gut; can cause brain dysfunction and other problems);
+• immunosuppressants (suppress defense mechanisms the immune system that attacks the intestines; may cause brain dysfunction and other problems);

-• There is a group of drugs with anti-inflammatory effects, which are designed specifically for the treatment of Crohn's disease (Sulfasalazine, Mesalazine, Pentasa).
-The dosage of drugs is prescribed only by a doctor, depending on the severity of the course of the disease, the age of the patient and the stage of the disease.
+• There is a group of drugs with anti-inflammatory effects that are designed specifically for the treatment of Crohn's disease (Sulfasalazine, Mesalazine, Pentasa).
+The dosage of drugs is prescribed only by a doctor, depending on the severity of the disease, the age of the patient and the stage of the disease.

 • hormonal drugs;